GETTING STARTED WITH PYTHON

 output: Hello, World

 Note: Python breaks the semicolon convention prevalent in most programming languages.
-It can read the return character to know where the line ended, so be careful when you press enter, as a new line means a new line of action for python.
+It can read the return character to know where the line ended, so be careful when you press enter, as a new line means a new line of action for python.2.
+Lets plot a curve now:

 Matplotlib is a toolkit of choice for most of the python programmers not only because of the publication quality graphs but also because of the extensive library and documentation.
 It gives a tough competition to the one commercial tool in this scientific plot area- Matlab!